jonnor/ESC-CNN-microcontroller/report/references.md

 DilaConv

-Claim: Dilated CNN achieves better results than that of CNN with max-pooling.
-About 4% on UrbanSound8K.
+Notes that a dilated convolution with striding can replaces max pooling, and give bigger field-of-view.

+Kernel size 3x3.
+Dilation rate 2, striding 2x2.
+Several numbers of dilated convolutions and conv layers were attempted.
+Best performance was found with 4 layers, where 1-3 layers were DilaConv.

-! not compared with striding
+! very hard to read the results, only in graphs, and across multiple groups ! not compared with plain striding
+! not compared with plain max pooling
-! no mention of data augmentation applied??
+! claims better performance than existing, but uses very weak baselines/comparisons ? no mention of data augmentation applied?

+The models struggled particularly with Air Conditioner class, only 45% accuracy.

 log-mel + delta-logmel
 sample rate 22500
 window size of 1024, hop length of 512
 64 n-mels